bencorrado/bluez-bencorrado/docs/development_general.md

 ---
-title: "Ubuntu Core for Bluetooth development"
+title: "Device enablement with Bluetooth"
 table_of_contents: True
 ---

-## Ubuntu Core for Bluetooth development
+## Device enablement with Bluetooth

 This page provides the information about what are the requirements for an Ubuntu Core system to support Bluetooth.